 James has studied under numerous professional dancers and master teachers including:* Charmaine Hunter, Andrea Long, Brandye Lee, Kevin Thomas, Michael Woodberry Means, Victoria Simon, Lisa DeRibre, Kevin Lega Jeff, Jennie Begley, and Atilla Mosolygo. *When James wasn’t studying or rehearsing in Flint after school, he was instructing and choreographing award winning competitive solos and ensemble numbers for Sandra Brewer’s Dance Connection in Davison, MI.
 In the past year, James has had the pleasure of performing in guest works for Karen’s School of Dance’s “*Nutcracker”,* “*Tangled”,* and *“Paquita”* in Milford.
 In addition, Ballet Kalamazoo’s production of *“Rapunzel”, *and Ballet Arts Ensemble’s *“Masquerade”.* James’s latest role pushed the envelope of dance and theatre in David Curwen’s “Falling Table”, featured in WMU Dance Department’s Winter Gala 2018.

-Sierra has a minor in dance from Western Michigan University and is pursuing as Bachelor of Exercise Fitness as well.
+Sierra has a minor in dance from Western Michigan University and is pursuing a Bachelor of Exercise Science as well.
 Sierra is a member of Gold Competitive Dance at WMU and is on the elected board.
 In the summer of 2016, she was the recipient of Broadway Tours scholarship in Hip Hop.
 Sierra has performed in the 2010 Orange Bowl live with the Goo Goo Dolls and has worked with Emmy award winning artist from Complexions Dance Company.
-In addition, she has won numerous regional dance competitions in contemporary dance and is a student of contemporary ballet.
+In addition, she has won numerous regional dance competitions in contemporary dance as a dancer and choreographer.
+Her works are being featured and in contention for the Industry Standards International Awards in October 2021.
+Sierra is currently vice-president of e-board for student athletics at Western Michigan University.

 In 2017, Sierra became certified in Acrobatic Arts and adds the training to her own studies and creating choreographic pieces for competition dancers.
 Sierra is also a vocal artist that trains off Broadway and with a number of master singers.
 As a competition coach and choreographer, she has won national titles for solos and groups in the summer of 2019.
 She is excited to bring ideas and concepts to the Mosaic Dance Company and is looking forward to working with each student!